rahulkmishra/incrLaSVM/README.md

 The scaling parameter is provided in range.txt file.

-I. Training from scratch
+I. First time training
 ------------------------

 For training the model without increment, example of the command that needs to be issued is:

 la_svm -c 16 –g 1 –p 2 –m 2000 \<input_file\> \<model_file\>

-For training the model incrementally with persistence, example of the command that needs to be issued is:
+For training the model having incremental nature with persistence, example of the command that needs to be issued is:

 la_svm –i 1 -c 16 –g 1 –p 2 –m 2000 \<input_file\> \<model_file\>